lhnguyen102/cuTAGI/docs/dev_guide.md

    - `ReleaseWithInfo`: For a release build with debug information.
    - `Debug`: For a debug build using GDB Debugger.

----

 ## Installation Guide: CMake on macOS
 This guide covers the steps to install  `CMake` on macOS.

-## Install CMake
 The original instructions on installing CMake tool for MacOS are from this [source](https://gist.github.com/fscm/29fd23093221cf4d96ccfaac5a1a5c90)

 ### Step 1: Uninstall CMake (Optional)
 Unsinstall any previous CMake installation